-Freud, in his 'Creative Writers and Daydreaming', explains that 'the motive forces of fantasies are unsatisfied wishes, a correction of unsatisfying reality' (Freud, 1959 [1908]: 148).
-The psychoanalysts claimed in all seriousness, remarks Vygotsky, who cannot understand their predilection for deriving all urges from a single source, 'that if Shakespeare and Dostoevsky did not become criminals, it was because they represented murders in their works and that this freed them from their criminal inclinations'.
-Artists, according to Otto Rank, belong to the pioneers of humanity in the fight to tame and ennoble anti-cultural sexual impulses (Vygotsky, 1971 [1925]).
-The practical applications of psychoanalysis, according to Vygotsky, reveal the sterility of the approach from the viewpoint of social psychology.
-On the subject of his study of Leonardo da Vinci, the Russian psychologist notes that Freud tries to deduce the whole future of the man, and all of his work, from the main childhood experiences of the first years of his life, claiming that he wants to demonstrate how artistic activity derives from the original psychological impulses, and at the end of his study, acknowledges that the 'certainty' of his results cannot be overestimated.
-For his part, Jung cites this study by Freud as a confirmation that his latent social mission was accomplished at the expense of scientific exactitude.
+Freud explains, in his Creative Writers and daydreaming, that fantasy, poetic creativity and dreams are generated by unsatisfied wishes and aim at their satisfaction.
+If they are hidden it is because these are "wishes of which we are ashamed; these we must conceal from ourselves, and they have consequently been repressed, pushed into the unconscious".
+The psychoanalysts claimed in all seriousness, remarks Vygotsky who cannot understand their predilection for deriving all urges from a single source, "That if Shakespeare and Dostoïevski did not become criminals, it was because they represented murders in their works and that this freed them from their criminal inclinations."
+Artists, according to Otto Rank, "belong to the pioneers of humanity in the fight to tame and ennoble anti-cultural sexual impulses."
+(Vygotsky, 2005, [1925]).
+The practical applications of psychoanalysis reveal, according to Vygotsky, the sterility of the approach from the viewpoint of social psychology.
+On the subject of his study of Leonardo da Vinci, the Russian psychologist notes that Freud tries to deduce the whole future of the man, and all of his work, from the main childhood experiences of the first years of his life, claiming that he wants to demonstrate how artistic activity derives from the original psychological impulses, and at the end of his study, acknowledges that the "certainty" of his results cannot be overestimated.
+For his part Jung cites this study by Freud as a confirmation that his latent social mission was accomplished at the expense of scientific exactitude.